stormreply/cloudhsm-demo/README.md

-# slt-repo-template
+# cloudhsm-demo
-A template repository to be used to create Storm Library for Terraform (SLT) modules
+A demo of an AWS CloudHSM cluster